 It is not possible, for example, to own a property 50/50 and then the lower rate taxpayer to declare 100% of the rental income on the tax returns to pay lower tax.

 Due to tax changes, it is no longer possible as parents you have invested in a student let which you own for your child to declare the rental income as theirs and therefore pay no tax.
-BLA members have free access to an accountant for tax advise and or tax platform.
+BLA members have free access to an accountant for tax advice and or tax platform.

 What tenancy should I use when renting?